Blazemeter/helm-crane/README.md

   enable: no
   syntax:  {"label_1": "label_1_value", "label_2": "label_2_value"}
 ```
-*Note: `nodeSelectorCrane` is for node selectors set for crane and `nodeSelectorExecutor` is for node selectors set for child pods.*
+*Note: `nodeSelectorCrane` is for node selectors declared for crane and `nodeSelectorExecutor` is for node selectors declared for child pods.*

 #### [4.11] Configure resources limits and requests for the crane & child resources.